-Although Bourdain was already an established writer and executive chef, real success came in 2000 with the release of his New York Times best-selling book, Kitchen Confidential: Adventures in the Culinary World.
+Although Bourdain was already an established writer and executive chef, the real success came in 2000 with the release of his New York Times best-selling book, Kitchen Confidential: Adventures in the Culinary World.
 In 2001 Kitchen Confidential was followed up with a second bestseller, A Cook’s Tour, which lead to the development of a television show by the same name.
-The premier of A Cooks’s Tour on the Food Network in 2002 was a success.
+The premiere of A Cooks’s Tour on the Food Network in 2002 was a success.

 Travel and cuisine fit Bourdain like a glove and in 2005 the television show for which he is most famous, Anthony Bourdain: No Reservations, premiered on the Travel Channel where it thrived through 2012.
 He switched to CNN in 2013 with Anthony Bourdain: Parts Unknown.
 He was the executive producer, judge, and mentor on the ABC cooking competition show, The Taste.